Regresa (film)

 Regresa is a 2010 Mexican romantic comedy film directed by Alejandro González Padilla and starring Jaime Camil and Blanca Soto.
 It won best film at the 2010 Monaco Charity Film Festival.
 The comedy concerns a wife who is regressed in hypnotherapy to a previous life as a 15th-century Basque girl, but then will not snap out of this identity.
 The film has the Basque language byline "Asko maite zaitut" - "I love you very much".
+The story has a distant connection with Malayalam horror romantic comedy film Manichitrathaazhu, which was dubbed almost all Indian and some foreign languages.

 Plot

 The movie is about husband and wife, who ultimately long for each other's love.
 It starts with 3 friends, who discuss about their daily life and for instance start discussing about "Regresa" (English: "Comeback") the two friends "Pato " and "Isabel" convince their friend "Maria" to visit a Certified Therapist "Olga" to know about her past life, for which Maria is not reluctant.
 Pato suspects that Maria 's husband "Ernesto" is having an affair and that Maria should hire a lawyer or detective.